felipemontoya/configuration/README.md

 For info on any large recent changes please see the [change log](https://github.com/edx/configuration/blob/master/CHANGELOG.md).

 This changes nothing.
-Just triggering travis
+Just triggering travis.
+Which are more difficult than initialy thought of